My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Marketing is a diverse activity where psychological, social, moral, financial and economic processes are intertwined.

-Purpose course work is the study of the history of marketing development.
+aim term paper is the study of the history of marketing development.

-Study the essence, goals, objectives and functions of marketing;
+To study the essence, goals, objectives and functions of marketing;

-consider the history of marketing development abroad;
+consider the history of the development of marketing abroad;

 consider the history of marketing development in Russia;